igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

 ```

-8. Change back to the `master` branch and change B.py adding the following source code (commit your change to `master`):
+8. Change back to the `master` branch and change B.java adding the following source code (commit your change to `master`):
 ```
 print 'hello world!'
 ```